 In this article, we will cover

-What are Blue chip stocks?
+- What are best Blue chip stocks?

 What are Blue chip stocks?The blue-chip stocks to buy are stocks issued by financially sound and fundamentally strong blue chip companies with humongous market capitalisation and enviable market reputation.
 Blue Chip companies refer to equity shares of companies with larger market capitalisation.
 These companies have entrenched market operations running for many years.
 The best blue-chip shares to buy now usually are stocks of the bellwethers and trailblazers, currently occupying the highest ranks of any industry.Given the large size, a Blue Chip company is easily recognisable and financially stable with a large distribution network.
 These companies typically sell quality products and services that are widely accepted across the country.
 Because of these qualities, such companies are more resilient to economic downturns.
 They may continue to grow or operate profitably, even in adverse market conditions.
 And this is one of the reasons these companies are relatively less sensitive to wide market fluctuations when compared to Mid Cap and Small Cap companies.Blue Chip companies are stalwarts in their own industry and belong to the mature lot on exchanges.
 The term ‘Blue Chip’ originates from the round of poker where the blue colored chips are relatively more valuable.
 Similar to the game, these stocks which are more valuable in the market and hence are termed Blue Chip stocks.

 Characteristics of Blue chip Stocks: